-Bulletin boards are for notifying residents about activities, issues, and events.
-Approved Student Programs and other general campus notices will be posted.
-All other flyers/posting must be approved by the Housing Office and will be posted by Housing staff.
-Commercial or obscene material will not be posted.
+Bulletin boards are for notifying residents about Housing activities, issues, and events.
+Approved Student Programs and other general campus notices will be posted in lobby areas.
+All other flyers/posting must first be approved by the Housing Office and will then be posted by Housing staff.
+Do not put up any flyers or postings, yourself.
+Commercial or obscene material must not be posted.
 All posted material must be placed in areas approved by the Housing Office.
 Items that are improperly posted, and/or not current, will be removed.